IDOHLabs-Bioinformatics/covidww/docs/output.md

 </details>

 [Fastp](https://github.com/OpenGene/fastp) is designed to perform all necessary preprocessing of FastQ in an ultra-fast manner.
 It performs quality profiling, filters out bad reads, cuts low quality bases, trims reads in front and tail, cuts adapters, corrects mismatches in overlapped paired end reads, and visualizes quality control and reports it in a json format for further interpreting.
-Example output json and html files are in the [example](../example) directory.

 ### BWA-mem2